Skip to main content

 Configurable proxy access for paediatric care, elder care, and dependent adults — with age-appropriate permission scoping, authorisation workflows that satisfy HIPAA requirements, and an onboarding process that family caregivers can complete without clinical staff assistance.

-Used by: Family caregivers, parents of minor patients, and authorised representatives
+Family caregivers, parents of minor patients, and authorised representatives

-Our Approach
+Our Approach to AI

 AI-generated health information in a patient-facing context — result explanations, care recommendations, symptom assessments — requires careful clinical review of the model's outputs before deployment.
 A plain-language result explanation that is incorrect, or that creates inappropriate reassurance about a value that warrants follow-up, has clinical consequences.
 We involve clinical leadership in defining the scope, reviewing example outputs, and approving the content framework before any AI-generated health content is presented to patients.
+The concern we hear most often is about patients relying on AI-generated explanations instead of contacting their provider when they should.
+We design around this explicitly: AI-generated context is positioned as supplementary information alongside — not instead of — the recommendation to contact the care team for anything that concerns the patient.
+The goal is to reduce unnecessary contacts, not to create a barrier between patients and clinical guidance.

 Plain-language result interpretation